 Thereafter, and provided all the tests are completed with negative results, herds will revert to their normal frequency of annual routine surveillance testing.

-Yes, provided it has been carried out at the right time (i.e. in the 60 days before the date of the animal’s movement).
+Yes, provided it has been carried out at the right time (i.e. in the 60 days before the date of the animal’s movement) and no skin test reactors were found.

 From 1 January 2018, TB breakdowns with lesion and/or culture positive animals located in the following annual testing counties and part counties trigger radial testing: